Sup2point0/Assort/Bloons/monkey knowledge.md

 - Spiked Mines have larger explosion radius and deal extra damage to Ceramic bloons.
 - Spike Storm launches more spikes.
 - Long Reach has increased projectile speed.
-- Accelerated Acceleration: Smart Spikes' accelerated production lasts for 1 more spike pile.
+- Accelerated Acceleration – Smart Spikes' accelerated production lasts for 1 more spike pile.
 - Deadly Spikes can pop 3 more bloons.
 - First Village and Banana Farm each game cost $200 less cash.
 - Banana Farm sells for 3% more cash.